Digital Marketing Career Progression

 As cheesy as it sounds, digital marketing is the future.

-Owing to the expeditious adoption of the smartphone and increased screen time on digital devices and social media platforms, consumer shopping behaviour has metamorphosed at an unprecedented rate.
+Owing to the rapid adoption of the smartphone and increased screen time on digital devices and social media platforms, consumer shopping behaviour has metamorphosed at an unprecedented rate.

-More than 9,100 stores closing in 2019 are only a symptom of a larger, staggering predicament.
-Senior traditional marketers who had graduated over two decades ago are realising a huge skills gap in digital marketing yet are ill-equipped to lead digital marketing transformation within their organisations.
+More than 9,100 stores closing after the pandemic are only a symptom of a larger, staggering predicament.
+Senior traditional marketers who graduated over two decades ago are realising a huge skills gap in digital marketing yet are ill-equipped to lead digital marketing transformation within their organisations.

 Competency-based training is one of the viable solutions.